Mahdi al-Modarresi: Works

-Al-Modarresi published his first Arabic title in 1992, titled, "About the Signs of God and His Greatness".
+Modarresi published his first Arabic title in 1992, titled, "About the Signs of God and His Greatness".
 He later authored two more books in Arabic that were published in Beirut.
 His last Arabic book was an in-depth analytical study of the prophetic narration known as Hadith al-Thaqalayn, which looks into the practical implications of this controversial narration and provides a thorough insight of the Shia-Sunni deliberations on this text.

-In the second decade of 2000, al-Modarresi shifted his attention to writing in English, and has authored or edited several books, including:
+In the second decade of 2000, Modarresi shifted his attention to writing in English, and has authored or edited several books, including:

 He has also written a collection of essays regarding the contemporary challenges facing Muslim youth, with emphasis on problems which are more relevant in Western nations where they are a growing minority.
 Such 'taboo' subjects, such as pornography, alcohol, sex, drugs, and religious extremism are discussed.

 He is also the founder of the Ahlulbayt TV a nonprofit, exclusively English-language Shia Islamic television channel, the first of its kind which was launched in 2009 with headquarters in London.